cagla-su/MicroG-Guide/README.md

 - Some apps can't log in using Google account.
 ## Post Installation Steps
 - After installing MicroG from the website, you should change **microG Settings app's** battery optimization to `Unrestricted`.
-  - Next, simply log in your Google account inside the app and open your system's **Settings** app.
-    - After opening settings, go to `Passwords, passkeys & autofill` and click on your google account.
-Next, go to `Account preferences` and enable the two options you see.
+  - Open **microG Settings app** and go to `Google Accounts`
+    - Add your Google account and make sure `Trust Google for app permissions`, `Allow apps to find accounts`, and `Authenticate with device registration` options are enabled.
-  - Now go back to **microG Settings app** and **enable** `Google device registration, Cloud Messaging and Google SafetyNet.`
+  - Now go back and **enable** `Google device registration, Cloud Messaging and Google SafetyNet.`
-    - For Location modules, you need to install `Nominatim` from **F-Droid**.
-This is mandatory to be able to use maps.
-    - For the network-based geolocation module, you should install `Apple UnifiedNlp Backend` and `Local NLP Backend` from **F-Droid**.
-After installing, go back to **microG Settings app** and go to `Location modules`, next, enable `Nominatim`, `Local NLP Backend` and `Apple Wi-Fi`.
-      - Apple UnifiedNlp Backend is **proprietary** but as you might know, maps are not joke.
-So, we have to search for the best option possible.
-Apple's option is the only viable one in this case.
-But it's okay because Apple will only have your map data, not your personal data.
+  - Next, go to `Location` and enable all the options you see, when you're asked which online location service you want to use, you can try **Positon** as the suggested one.
+However, **BeaconDB** worked better for me, it's totally up to you.
  - The last step after configuring MicroG is installing a **store app**.
 My suggestion is [Aurora Store](https://auroraoss.com/), it's an **open source Play Store alternative** and it **doesn't send any telemetry to Google**.
 ## Conclusion
 This guide was about how to install and configure MicroG.
 I hope it has been useful for you.
 Have a nice day! 🐧